|

 above.

-42. However, despite such drawbacks, many customers (depending on their
+42. However, despite such drawbacks, many customers (depending on their size

 or profile) feel strong pressure to use Windows 98 for various reasons, including the